Eco-design, also called sustainable design, aims to rethink all of the stages of a product’s life cycle, in a more responsible, lasting way.

 One of the pioneers of eco-design was Victor Papanek (1927-1999), who devoted his life to promoting design which was sustainable for both the planet and society.
 The Austrian-American industrial designer disapproved of mass-produced products that he deemed to be pointless and unsuitable.
 According to him, the most important aspect of design was its relation with the individual.
 Eco-design aims to meet this need.
 It aims to « integrate environmental aspects in the design and development of goods ».
 In short, it means producing without destruction.

 The product is considered as a system made up of many parts.
 If the item itself is designed sustainably, eco-design affects products around it.
 Plastic packaging is limited to only what is strictly necessary, such as the need to stay waterproof, for example.
 Also, promotional materials such as publicity mailings which usually end up in the bin before they are even read are banned.
-Finally environmentally responsible furniture is part of a sustainable approach.
+Finally environmentally responsible furniture often place in a slow deco environment is part of a sustainable approach.
 Thus, replacement parts are provided to allow the customer to not have to throw the product away, but instead to renew just the broken part in order to give it a new lease of life.

 The current environmental stakes encourage designers to revisit their design methods.
 Preserving resources and biodiversity, preventing pollution and harmful substances, climate balance and the fight against waste have become essential in the design and production phase.
 This approach is also that of the consumers, worried about conserving the planet.
 Looking again at one’s own consumption methods, in a spirit of Slow Life, is now something that is done every day.
 Consumers increasingly get involved to reduce their impact on their environment.
 Very demanding when it comes to the quality of products, they take a keen look at composition, the origin and manufacturing methods used for these products.